Chemedu Jemali- African (Shona)

-Chemedu Jemali Chemedu Jemali was born on March 3, 1971 in Harare where he did his primary education.
+Chemedu Jemali was born on March 3, 1971 in Harare, where he did his primary education.
 He and his family then moved to the Shamva township where he completed high school.
 His family is originally from Malawi and their totem is of the Miranzi (mouse).

-He started sculpting in 1990.
-He was taught to sculpt by his brother Chituwa Jemali.
-He has three brothers and one sister.
-In the early 1990's, Chemedu took an interest in carving, inspired by the success of his older brother, Chituwa, an established carver.
+Chemedu's work focuses on stylized and abstracted figuration, ranging from spirit birds to stylized busts.
+Chemedu took an interest in carving in the early 1990s, inspired by the success of his older brother, Chituwa, and became an established carver.
 Initially, he worked as an apprentice to Chituwa who introduced him to carving the local hard stone such as verdite, springstone, cobalt and lemon opal.
-His brother, Salim, is also a full time sculptor.
+He has three brothers and one sister; his brother, Salim, is also a full time sculptor.

 Chemedu is one of the members of Matopos Association.